MadelinePhelps/MadelinePhelps.github.io/_projects/RocketRecoverySystem.md

 ---
 layout: page
 title: Rocket Recovery System
-description: SEDS UCSD Jan 2022 - Present
+description: 2022 to Present - Design and test of a dual deployment recovery system for a 30,000 ft apogee.
 img: assets/img/RecoveryProject/CoverRecovery.jpg
 importance: 1
 category: All Projects